Weighted colimits of 2-representations and star algebras: Abstract

 \section{Abstract}

 We apply the theory of weighted bicategorical colimits to study the problem of existence and computation of such colimits of birepresentations of finitary bicategories.
-The main application of our results is the complete classification of simple transitive birepresentations of a bicategory studied in \cite{Zi}, which confirms a conjecture made therein.
+The main application of our results is the complete classification of simple transitive birepresentations of a bicategory studied previously by Zimmermann.
+The classification confirms a conjecture he has made.